Degree-corrected distribution-free model for community detection in weighted networks: Degree-Corrected Distribution-Free Model

 \section{Degree-Corrected Distribution-Free Model}

 Let $\mathcal{N}$ be an undirected weighted network with $n$ nodes.
 Let $A$ be the $n\times n$ symmetric adjacency matrix of $\mathcal{N}$, and $A(i,j)$ denotes the weight between node $i$ and node $j$ for all node pairs.
 Since we consider weighted network, $A(i,j)$ is finite real values, and it can even be negative for $i,j\in[n]$.
-Throughout this article, we assume that
+Throughout this article, we assume that in network $\mathcal{N}$, all nodes belong to